 Food: Food in Himachal is fairly cheap.
 And if you’re on a strict budget, just go to any seemingly looking budget hotel and ask for a ‘Thali’.
 This is standard Indian food which gives you unlimited rice, Chapattis, Dal and some kind of mix vegetable – all in a price of 60 Rupees (expect the usual +/- 10 Rupees depending upon the kind place you’re dining at).
 Getting a meaty dish in Himachal is easy.
 Booze is also widely available.

 Accommodation: During the high season time which falls sometime between May to July, and during winters at the time of snowfall, the cost of even the very basic private room jumps to a whopping 500-700 Rupees, per day.
 Other time of the year lets you stay in Himachal for as low as 250 Rupees per day, but they often come without a wifi.
-The popular town of Manali and Kaza have the option of Zostel, which gives you a dorm bed somewhere between 299 to 749 Rupees per day.
+The town of Manali and Kaza have a youth hostel called Zostel, which gives you a dorm bed for around 500 Rupees per day.

 FEW OTHER TIPS

 - Skip the popular, much crowded and the less tranquil towns of Shimla, Kasauli, Kullu and Dalhousie.

 - Most of the places in Himachal are camping friendly, and since local people throughout Himachal are much friendly, they often allow tourists to camp even around their private property.
 Other than helping you save much in your accommodation, carrying a tent offers the flexibility to roam the mountains without having a worry to look for a roof in the night.
 It’s easy to find a flat surface in Parvati Valley, Kullu Valley and Solang Valley – hence camping around these parts of Himachal is comparatively easier.